Loviisa: 19th century

 The year 1855 during the Crimean War was a dramatic time in Loviisa.
 Late in the evening on 5 July a fire broke out in the town, which destroyed a large part of the old town blocks in the centre.
 As well as about 70 residential buildings, the wooden church of Loviisa was also destroyed in the fire.
-During the previous day, the English fleet had started firing at Svartholm, and on the day of the fire the fortress had been exploded into ruins.
+During the previous day, the English fleet had started firing at Svartholm, and on the day of the fire the fortress had exploded into ruins.
 The gunfire from the English warship was not actually connected to the fire in the town, and the actual cause of the fire remains a mystery.
 The events of summer 1855 are depicted in Runar Schildt's 1916 novel Sateenkaari (Regnbågen), with certain artistic liberties.

 After the fire there was a proposal to move the town to the south, but the Imperial Senate decided in April 1856 to rebuild Loviisa at its original site.
 The reconstruction was done according to Ernst Lohrmann's zoning plan, which was largely based on Georg Theodor Chiewitz's proposal made before the fire.
 At the same time, in the early 1860s, Loviisa started to consciously develop into a spa town.
 The main building of the waterworks was built in 1865 at the site of the current Kappelinpuisto park.
 A restaurant was founded in the same greenspace, and the local "health springs" were put back into use.

 In the 1880s Georg Öhman, the senior doctor at the spa, recommended Myllyharju as a suitable walking site for spa guests.
 A viewing pavilion was built in the early 1890s at the hill (at the site where the last windmill was transferred to in the 1920s).
 At the end of the decade the Mossebacken pension and the summer restaurant Casino, both designed by Lars Sonck, were built near Kukkukivi.
 The wooden pavilion at Kukkukivi was replaced with the current cast iron tower in 1906.
 Loviisa remained a popular spa town up to World War I. The spa activity had a significant effect on the economy of the town, and the town also developed a rich cultural life particularly in terms of music.